ibm-cloud-docs/containers/vpc-security-group2.md

 | Load balancer listens on port 443 allowing inbound access from that port. | Inbound | TCP | Public LB port.
 Example `443` | 0.0.0.0/0 |
 {: caption="Load balancer security group rules" caption-side="bottom"}
 {: summary="The table shows the rules applied to the Load balancer security group.
 The first column includes purpose of the rule.
 The second column includes the direction of the rule.
 The third column includes the protocol.
 The fourth column includes the ports or values.
 The fifth column includes remote destination of the rule."}

+## User-provided {{site.data.keyword.security-groups}}
+{: #user-provided-sgs}

+When you create a VPC cluster, you can provide up to four additional security groups that you own.

+For more information, see [Creating and managing VPC security groups](/docs/containers?topic=containers-vpc-security-group-manage).

 ## Limitations
 {: #vpc-sg-limitations}